uswds/uswds-site/_components/form-controls/03-combo-box.md

     description: The combo box component will be disabled / readonly.
 You can re-enable by executing the enable procedure on the component.
   - property: "`data-placeholder`"
     element: .usa-combo-box
     description: To update the placeholder text of the combo-box use the `data-placeholder` attribute.
-Is it recommended that a label or hint is used in lieu of a placeholder.
+We recommended using a label or hint instead of a placeholder.
   - property: "`data-default-value`"
     element: .usa-combo-box
     description: The combo box will set this value as the default selection if it is found within the select options.